Category: Trip-planning

 • Baja Fishing License: How to Get Your Mexican Fishing Permit

 Every angler fishing in Mexican waters — including those on charter boats — requires a valid Mexican fishing license.
-No exceptions for age, nationality, or the type of fishing.
+No exceptions for age, nationality, or type of fishing.
 It doesn’t matter if you’re on a $1,200 cruiser out of Cabo or a $150 panga at San Quintin — you need your own license.
-Fishing without one risks fines, gear confiscation, and an encounter with the Mexican Navy that can derail an otherwise excellent trip.
+Fishing without one risks fines, gear confiscation, and an encounter with the Mexican Navy that can derail an otherwise good trip.

 Who Issues Mexican Fishing Licenses?